jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

   - **Software Configuration Management (SCM)**: a product that identifies the attributes of software at various points in time and performs methodical change control for the purpose of maintaining software integrity and traceability throughout the SDLC
     - SCM tracks config changes, and verifies that the delivered software includes all approved changes
     - SCM systems manage and track revisions made by multiple people against a single master software repository, providing concurrency management, versioning, and synchronization
+    - auditing and logging of software changes mitigates risk to the organization by:
+      - providing a detailed record of all modifications made to software applications
+      - allowing security teams to identify suspicious activity
+      - quickly detect unauthorized changes and investigate potential security breaches
+      - and take corrective actions, ultimately protecting the integrity and confidentiality of the org's data and systems

 - 8.2.9 Code repositories
   - Software development is a collaborative effort, and larger projects require teams of devs working simultaneously on different parts